mpatel3/Responsive_Menu/README.md

 2. If Reduce/Increase screen size it will dynamically going to adjust menu every time.
 3. Added media-query support for Mobile devices.
     * For Mobile devices menu items will stack over one another.
+    * On mobile screen : "Display Menu" button will be displayed.
+Click on that button to show menu content.
 4. Technlogies used : CSS and JavaScript

 **Note**